mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 The abstract provides a high-level overview of the content, includes context, and outlines the value or goal to the reader.
 It often helps to write the abstract first, as it provides a framework for the content that follows.
 Keep in mind that the description is displayed in the search results along with the page title.
 People read the description to help them decide if the document is the one that they want.

-An exception is Customer Education content that has no need to outline the content but set more specific expectations for a well-defined audience.
+An exception is **Customer Education** content that has no need to outline the content but sets more specific expectations for a well-defined audience.

-Clearly name the audience as it can be narrow (System Administrators), but also large (System Administrators, Project Managers, and IT Leaders in general).
+Clearly name the audience as it can be narrow (System Administrators), but also large (System Administrators, Project Managers, and IT leaders in general).
 When setting the expectations answer these questions

-- How will the reader benefits from reading the guide - what exact knowledge is taught?
+- How will the reader benefit from the guide - what exact knowledge is taught?
 - How long will it take to work through the guide?
 - What similar topics are not covered?